-- A clear historical sense of the way Shakespeare's works are imbricated in a global world of commerce, ideas, and performance, both in Shakespeare's time and our own. - A nuanced theoretical understanding of globalism and cosmopolitanism, and especially of the unique ways in which Shakespeare's writing and dramaturgy contribute to a long tradition of thought on these topics.
-An appreciation for the way performance constitutes not only a creative practice, but also a form of applied and embodied critical thought, one especially useful for exploring the meanings and implications of a "global Shakespeare."
+- A clear historical sense of the way Shakespeare's works are imbricated in a global world of commerce, ideas, and performance, both in Shakespeare's time and our own. - A nuanced theoretical understanding of globalism and cosmopolitanism, and especially of the unique ways in which Shakespeare's writing and dramaturgy contribute to a long tradition of thought on these topics. - An appreciation for the way performance constitutes not only a creative practice, but also a form of applied and embodied critical thought, one especially useful for exploring the meanings and implications of a "global Shakespeare."
 Fees Students from VIU member universities € 650 VAT included Other applicants: € 1.250 VAT included VIU Alumni are eligible for a reduced fee.
 The fees will cover tuition, course materials, lunches in the San Servolo cafeteria (6 working days on campus), social events.
 Student participants will be responsible for covering their own travel expenses to and from Venice, local transportation and accommodation.
-Scholarships may be available to cover partially or fully the costs of the tuition fee and accommodation on campus.
 PhD candidates and post-docs from universities in EU universities may be eligible for Erasmus+ mobility grant support.
 Refer to international offices in home universities for information.
 VIU will provide any supporting documentation requested for such applications.
 Contact VIU Erasmus office: erasmus@univiu.org.
 Accommodation on campus In shared rooms (triple/quadruple) with other participants: € 330,00 VAT included for 7 nights (municipal tax included).
 Further information will be available in the Application form.

-On-line application Available from December 1, 2019 to March 1, 2020 on the VIU website.
-Admitted candidates will be notified by March 15.
-Payment of the tuition fee and accommodation (if requested): by March 25.
+On-line application Available from December 1, 2019 to March 1, 2020 on the VIU website - Deadline extended till March 15.
+Admitted candidates will be notified by March 23.

+Payment of the tuition fee and accommodation (if requested): by April 1.
 Applicants must submit the application form, a short motivation letter and a curriculum vitae with photo.
 Number of students: The Program will admit up to 30 student participants.
 Credits Number of ECTS equivalence: 4 Students will receive a certificate of attendance.